08/01/2020 8:00:00 AM CST Shanghai

-Ark is currently launching a Ziresovir Phase III study in China, with an upcoming global Phase III study to follow.
+Ark is going to launch a Ziresovir Phase III study in China, with an upcoming global Phase III study to follow.
 Ark currently also has Ziresovir under clinical study in adults infected with RSV.
-Commented Dr Jim Wu, "Ark is now the leader in RSV antiviral development, in a therapeutic area with a huge unmet medical need, but littered with failures"; Dr Stephen Toovey, Chief Medical Officer and co-Founder of Ark added, “Ark's RSV program is truly ground-breaking, representing a true medical first: the successful antiviral treatment of infant RSV disease."
+Commented Dr Jim Wu, "Ark is now the leader in RSV antiviral development, in a therapeutic area with a huge unmet medical need, but littered with failures"; Dr Stephen Toovey, Chief Medical Officer of Ark added, “Ark's RSV program is truly ground-breaking, representing a true medical first: the successful antiviral treatment of infant RSV disease."

 Idiopathic Pulmonary Fibrosis (IPF) Program